 Categories of items, services, and others on the app include personals, events, jobs, classes and courses, items for sale, and real estate.
 The locanto app is especially ideal if you’re looking for services that can be found locally—including babysitters, jobs that are close to your home, and used cars—although ads from national retailers are on the site as well.
 Locanto ads are special because they resemble those that are posted in newspapers all over the country every day.

-OLX’s categories include everything you would expect it to include—real estate, automotive, electronics, clothes, furniture, and so forth.
+OLX’s one of the best websites to sell stuff locally, OLX’s categories include everything you would expect it to include—real estate, automotive, electronics, clothes, furniture, and so forth.
 Microsites and apps are offered for a few dozens of countries, including Pakistan, India and South Africa.

 13- Offer Up